yash-learner/cafeteria-management/README.md

 **Upcoming Features:**

-- integrate Amazon S3 for storing image of menu item.
+~~- integrate Amazon S3 for storing image of menu item.~~ 07/03/2022 => need to know and apply strict cors origin
 - Add AJAX or javascript fetch to send requests without page reload.
+- Improve look all the pages
 - Generate invoices, reports, summary.
 - Add forgot password feature.
 - improve look of the website.